Roman Rosen: Biography

 Rosen was from a Baltic German nobility (with a Swedish title, obtained when Livonia and Pomerania were Swedish territories) that included musicians and military leaders.
 One of his ancestors, another Baron Rosen, won distinction in command of the Astrakhanskii Cuirassier Regiment at the Battle of Borodino on September 7, 1812, for which he was noted in the official battlefield report to General Barclay de Tolly.

 A Washington Post article dated July 5, 1905 claimed that "Baron Rosen is of Swedish ancestry, his forebears having followed Swedish King Gustavus Adolphus in his invasion of Russia and settled there.
 He was chargé d'affaires at Tokyo and later at Washington, and was acting in a judicial capacity as the mouthpiece of an international tribunal that was regarded as discourteous to Japan. ...
 As judicial minister, he reformed the judicial system of Siberia."
 Actually, the family was originally from Bohemia (Habsburg territory) and included one Marshal of France and one Austrian Field-Marshal.
 Rosen’s mother was a Georgian, Elizabeth Sulkhanishvili.

 Early career

-Rosen graduated from the University of Dorpat and the Imperial School of Jurisprudence, and joined the Russian Foreign Ministry’s Asiatic Department, rising to head the Japan Bureau in 1875.
+Rosen graduated from the Imperial University of Dorpat and the Imperial School of Jurisprudence, and joined the Russian Foreign Ministry’s Asiatic Department, rising to head the Japan Bureau in 1875.
 He helped draft the Treaty of Saint Petersburg (1875), in which Japan exchanged its claims over Sakhalin for undisputed sovereignty over the entire Kurile islands chain.
 He served as First Secretary of the Russian legation at Yokohama from 1875 to 1883.
 Rosen was then appointed to the Consulate-General of Russia in New York City in 1884, and then as temporary charge d’affaires to Washington, D.C., from 1886 to 1889.
-In 1891, he opened the Russian legation in Mexico City, remaining in Mexico until 1893.
+In 1891, he opened the Russian legation in Mexico City, remaining as diplomatic representative to Mexico until 1893.
 He then returned to Europe, and was appointed ambassador to Serbia, staying in Belgrade until 1897.